julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, June 06, 2025.
+Saturday, June 07, 2025.
 Quote of the day:

-> "I would rather walk with a friend in the dark than walk alone in the light." - Helen Keller
+> "Leadership is a privilege to better the lives of others.
+It is not an opportunity to satisfy personal greed." - Mwai Kibaki